Room service: History

 The Waldorf Astoria hotel in New York — already a symbol of fame and distinction from its construction during the late 19th century — is credited as being the first modern hotel to offer room service (along with other industry advancements, including restaurant reservations and full electrical wiring).

 Room service became a necessary amenity for any high-end hotel and is commonly found at hotels worldwide.
 Unique room service offerings include: singer-songwriters with cocktails and appetizers at the Thompson Nashville in Tennessee, s'mores and champagne at the Carneros Resort & Spa in Napa Valley, and straight-to-room vinyl record deliveries at the Moxy East Village in New York.

 During the COVID-19 pandemic, hotels suspended traditional room service in 2020 and recommended food company deliveries to their guests, who then became comfortable with outside room service management.
 Resorts World Las Vegas opened in June 2021 with the first partnership between a resort and a food delivery App, Grubhub, followed by numerous other major hoteliers contracting with delivery companies to provide room service, including Uber Eats, DoorDash, GoPuff and Grubhub.

+According to the 2025 Hotel Room Innsights report by Hotels.com, robots that deliver room service are a new trend, despite the fact that 70% of hotel guests say they prefer to speak to a human for support.
+The 2024 version of this annual survey found that 75% of room service orders cost $50 or less, and 30% cost $10 or less.
+The survey also cited some of the strangest room service orders hotels had received, such as a hot dog bun filled with caviar, five drops of vodka, four pounds of bananas, burnt toast, and a bathtub filled with Evian bottled water.